expo/expo/packages/expo-updates/README.md

 Instructs the app to reload using the most recent cached version.
 This is useful for triggering an update of your experience if you have published and already downloaded a new version.

+This method cannot be used in development mode, and the returned `Promise` will be rejected if you try to do so.

 #### Returns

 A `Promise` that resolves right before the reload instruction is sent to the JS runtime, or rejects if it cannot find a reference to the JS runtime.